 Thurston, I. B., *Hardin, R., *Kamody, R.C., Herbozo, S., & *Kaufman, C. (2018).
 The Moderating Role of Resilience on the Relationship Between Perceived Stress and Binge Eating Symptoms among Young Adult Women.
 Eating Behaviors, 29, 114-119. https://doi.org/10.1016/j.eatbeh.2018.03.009

-Study-In-Brief: This study examines the protective role of resilience in the relationship between stress and binge eating symptoms among adult female college students.
-While higher perceived stress was significantly associated with severity of binge eating symptoms, resilience was found to moderate this relationship; high levels of resilience was associated with less severe binge eating symptoms in participants with high perceived stress.
+Study-In-Brief: Our study examines the protective role of resilience when looking at the relationship between stress and binge eating symptoms among adult female college students.
+While higher stress levels were significantly associated with serious binge eating symptoms, resilience was found to level out this relationship.
+High resilience levels were also associated with less serious binge eating symptoms in participants who viewed themselves as having high stress levels.

 *Kaufman, C.C. & Thurston, I.B.
 (2018).
 JPP Student Journal Club Commentary: Toward a More Complete Understanding of Disruption and Resilience among Latino and Non-Latino White Youth with Spina Bifida.
 Journal of Pediatric Psychology, 43, 120-121. https://doi.org/10.1093/jpepsy/jsx143

 Study-In-Brief: This commentary discusses a study conducted with Latino and non-Latino White youth with spina bifida and how family functioning impacts their psychosocial functioning.
 The study highlights the importance of examining disruption and resilience in the context of chronic illness across racial and ethnic identities, and a need for more research that examines psychosocial and family dynamics in Latino youth with spina bifida.